Blazorise/Blazorise.Articles/news/2021-11-15-release-notes-095/post.md

 ## Migration 🛠

 No big release can be done without some breaking changes and this release is no exception.
-Considering this is the last 0.9.*
+Considering this is the last `0.9.*`
-    release before 1.0, there was no other time.
+    release before `1.0`, there was no other time.
 We tried to make the changes to a minimum but nevertheless, you will need to adjust your code.
 Here are the required steps that needs to be done:

 **1.** Changed all the following methods from synchronous to asynchronous.

-**2.** Remove NotificationType, Message, and Title parameters from the NotificationAlert.
+**2.** Remove `NotificationType`, `Message`, and `Title` parameters from the NotificationAlert.

-**3.** Remove Title component and replace it with the Heading component.
+**3.** Remove `Title` component and replace it with the `Heading` component.

-**4.** We've found that on Dropdown we had both a VisibleChanged and Toggled event, which served the same purpose.
-We've removed Toggled and changed VisibleChanged to a regular Blazor EventCallback.
+**4.** We've found that on `Dropdown` we had both a `VisibleChanged` and `Toggled` event, which served the same purpose.
+We've removed `Toggled` and changed `VisibleChanged` to a regular Blazor `EventCallback`.

-    Replace any Toggled Parameter with the VisibleChanged Parameter.
+    Replace any `Toggled` Parameter with the `VisibleChanged` Parameter.

-    Change any VisibleChanged event you might've bound to be compliant with a regular Blazor EventCallback.
+    Change any `VisibleChanged` event you might've bound to be compliant with a regular Blazor `EventCallback`.

-**5.** While not strictly a breaking changes, it is advised to also rename all Left and Right values,
+**5.** While not strictly a breaking changes, it is advised to also rename all `Left` and `Right` values,
-    eg. for TextAlignment and Direction.
-We have marked them as obsolete and they will be replaced with Start and End values.
+    eg. for `TextAlignment` and `Direction`.
+We have marked them as obsolete and they will be replaced with `Start` and `End` values.
 The purpose of the new values is the better naming support for the RTL support that should take place in the next Blazorise version.

-**6.** We've changed the DataGrid's RowSelectable evaluation to take in a RowSelectableEventArgs instead.
+**6.** We've changed the `DataGrid`'s `RowSelectable` evaluation to take in a `RowSelectableEventArgs` instead.
     This way we can provide you with increased information on the selection being handled.
-    This new RowSelectableEventArgs will still give you access to the current row item and additionaly to the type of selection being done, RowClick, MultiSelectClick, MultiSelectAll
+    This new `RowSelectableEventArgs` will still give you access to the current row item and additionaly to the type of selection being done, `RowClick`, `MultiSelectClick`, `MultiSelectAll`
-    You will need to change your RowSelectable handlers to expect a RowSelectableEventArgs instead.
+    You will need to change your `RowSelectable` handlers to expect a `RowSelectableEventArgs` instead.

-**7.** Remove Blazorise static files from index.html> or _Layout.cshtml / _Host.cshtml.
+**7.** Remove Blazorise static files from `index.html`> or `_Layout.cshtml` / `_Host.cshtml`.
 Files that are safe to be removed are:

-- _content/Blazorise/blazorise.js
+- `_content/Blazorise/blazorise.js`
-- _content/Blazorise.Bootstrap/blazorise.bootstrap.js
+- `_content/Blazorise.Bootstrap/blazorise.bootstrap.js`
-- _content/Blazorise.Charts/blazorise.charts.js
+- `_content/Blazorise.Charts/blazorise.charts.js`
-- _content/Blazorise.Charts.Streaming/blazorise.charts.streaming.js
+- `_content/Blazorise.Charts.Streaming/blazorise.charts.streaming.js`
-- _content/Blazorise.DataGrid/blazorise.datagrid.js
+- `_content/Blazorise.DataGrid/blazorise.datagrid.js`
-- _content/Blazorise.Markdown/blazorise.markdown.js
+- `_content/Blazorise.Markdown/blazorise.markdown.js`

 ## Highlights 🚀